 Get insured and focus on the memories.

-Applying for a Malta visa is a fairly straightforward process, but it does require preparation.
+Applying for a Maltese visa is a fairly straightforward process, but it does require preparation.
 You'll need to gather all the necessary documents, complete the visa application form, and schedule an appointment at a Maltese consulate or visa center in your country of residence.
 The steps are as follows:

-• Decide which Malta visa you need.
+- Decide which one you need.

-• Prepare all of the required documentation.
+- Prepare all of the required documentation.

-• Book an appointment at a Maltese consulate or visa center in your country of residence.
+- Book an appointment at a Maltese consulate or visa center in your country of residence.

-• Attend your visa appointment & submit your application and biometrics.
+- Attend your visa appointment & submit your application and biometrics.

-• Receive an answer from the Maltese Embassy.
+- Receive an answer from the Maltese Embassy.

 No. While you can complete some of the preliminary paperwork online, you will need to submit your application in person at a consulate, embassy, or visa center – by appointment.